Nototylus

 Nototylinae is a subfamily of beetles in the family Carabidae.
 It contains the single genus Nototylus with two species, Nototylus fryi and Nototylus balli which was described in 2020.
-The first described species fryi was represented by a single specimen from Espiritu Santo where the forests were converted for plantations of sugarcane or cacao, and for cattle rearing.
-The species is considered likely extinct.
+The first described species N. fryi was represented by a single specimen from Espiritu Santo where the forests were converted for plantations of sugarcane or cacao, and for cattle rearing.
+The species is considered likely extinct, although some specimens are possibly still live in protected areas like Sooretama Biological Reserve.